radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 To configure groups and users for delegated administration, follow the steps below.

 1. The groups and users that you want to use for delegated administration must all be located under the same root naming context.
 Either import your groups and users into a RadiantOne Universal Directory store (e.g. import an LDIF file), or create a virtual view of groups and users and configure it as persistent cache.
-For assistance on creating RadiantOne Universal Directory stores, see the [[RadiantOne Namespace Configuration Guide](/namespace-configuration-guide/01-introduction)](/namespace-configuration-guide/01-introduction).
+For assistance on creating RadiantOne Universal Directory stores, see the [RadiantOne Namespace Configuration Guide](/namespace-configuration-guide/01-introduction).
 For assistance on configuring persistent cache, see the [RadiantOne Deployment and Tuning Guide](/deployment-and-tuning-guide/00-preface).

 2. (Optional) If your groups and users are in persistent cache, go to the Main Control Panel > Directory Namespace > Cache node and select your cache branch.
 On the Properties tab on the right, enter vdPrivilege in the Extension Attributes list and click Save.